 To have positive experiences in federal design, we must learn how to critique the work.
 What does this mean?
-Critique in this context is not necessarily art related.
+Critique in this context is not necessarily art-related.
 It starts with simply identifying user needs.
 Most of the examples we covered above achieved a lot with less.
 Designs can be reused without having to reinvent the wheel each time.
 We should look for accessibility in design, even if that means letting go of a more creative or bold design that we are attached to.
 If it is not useful or necessary to your users, do not include it.

-Sometimes design is determined based on needs.
+Sometimes, design is determined based on needs.
 For example, the National Park Service’s road signs are something we see all the time.
 They are designed for easy communication and consistency.
 This is an example of a useful, practical design that trumps complexity.
-In government proposals, graphics should push the envelope of how design can create intent and purpose without having unnecessary elements.
+In government proposals, graphics should push the envelope of how design can create intent and purpose without superfluous elements.
 The graphics should be persuasive, clear, and compelling, in addition to being creative.
 Be sure to download our Initial Design Critique checklist to assist you in visualizing your graphics.